A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Synopsis

-Summarizing an extensive fiction or non-fiction can be challenging, but luckily there are many organizational strategies to make it easier.
+Summarizing extensive fiction or non-fiction can be challenging, but luckily, there are many organizational strategies to make it easier.
 A simple way to organize the plot is by recording the story’s introduction, middle, conclusion, important characters, and setting (including time).
 You can use this information to form a simple statement.

-A popular strategy for one-sentence summaries is to describe the main character, their goals, their obstacle, or conflict, how the challenge is overcome, and the outcome.
+A popular strategy for one-sentence summaries is to describe the main character, their goals, their obstacle or conflict, how the challenge is overcome, and the outcome.

-“After falling in love with Prince Eric, Ariel is transformed from a mermaid to a human by the sea witch Ursula at the cost of her voice.
+After falling in love with Prince Eric, Ariel is transformed from a mermaid to a human by the sea witch Ursula at the cost of her voice.
 She agrees to kiss the prince within three days or turn back into a mermaid and become Ursula’s prisoner.
-After she does not succeed, Ariel’s father sacrifices himself, but Prince Eric defeats Ursula and saves all of her victims.”
+After she does not succeed, Ariel’s father sacrifices himself, but Prince Eric defeats Ursula and saves all of her victims.

 For non-fiction, you can describe an event and its outcome.
 You can also use a bubble chart to place an essential concept in the center that extends out with details and descriptions.
 Chapter titles can give you a good idea of the significant subjects the author is addressing.
 It’s also important to consider the author’s involvement in the text and where they are getting these facts.
 For both fiction and non-fiction, it’s best to prioritize the major plot points or facts.
 Make sure you can tie your summary to the overall themes of the work.